CapTen101/VLC-docs/userguide/hotkeys.rst

 Hotkeys
 #######

 VLC Hotkeys are keyboard shortcuts you can use even if VLC does not have the focus.
-See the table below to find the hotkeys allowed in VLC.
+Here, we show you the most used hotkeys and also a full list of the global hotkeys allowed in VLC.

 *********
 Most Used